Hjemkomst – (Yem-komst: Norwegian for Homecoming)

 During March 1981, the Hjemkomst was displayed at the Minneapolis Institute of Arts along with the famous Viking Exposition.
 This move and public display was the first step in continuing the project and the long road of fund-raising to bring the funds necessary to complete the dream voyage of the Hjemkomst.

 Training on Lake Superior proved to be frustrating because of calm or near calm conditions.
 Once under sail, the Hjemkomst proved difficult to control with the square rigging.
 The crew would need someone with experience sailing square-rigged vessels to train them for the voyage.
 In present day Norway square-rigged descendants of the old Viking ships called Femborings are now sailed.
-One of the best known Femboring sailors is Erik Rudstam, who had sailed Femborings from Norway to Iceland four times.
-Rudstam was very interested in the Hjemkomst, and agreed to give suggestions on improving the performance.
-On Rudstam’s suggestions eight more tons of ballast was added to improve stability, the rudder was redesigned, an extension was added to the keel, and a larger mast and sail were made for the vessel.
+One of the best known Femboring sailors is Erik Rudstrom, who had sailed Femborings from Norway to Iceland four times.
+Rudstrom was very interested in the Hjemkomst, and agreed to give suggestions on improving the performance.
+On Rudstrom’s suggestions eight more tons of ballast was added to improve stability, the rudder was redesigned, an extension was added to the keel, and a larger mast and sail were made for the vessel.
 The original sail of the Hjemkomst was 30′ x 38′, with a 45′ mast and a 38′ yard.
 The new mast was 63′, with a main sail measuring 30′ x 40′ with a top sail measuring 10′ x 30′.
 Roger Asp and Dennis Morken were able to shorten the original yard to accommodate the new sails, but the original mast was discarded near Knife River Marina.

 The voyage began in May, 1982 on the Great Lakes.
 Lake Superior has been reported to be the coldest and hardest part of the voyage.
 The Hjemkomst and her crew sailed Lake Huron in near record-setting time.
 All along the trip through the United States, the crew was honored at many receptions and celebrations.
 Through part of the Erie Canal the crew had to row the Hjemkomst as their Viking ancestors did along the coasts, and up river and fjords.
 The Buffalo, NY Westside Rowing Club volunteered to row the ship to North Tonowanda, the beginning of the Erie Canal.
 The sight of the majestic ship with her oars working in unison is quite a sight to behold.